siena sewon jun

 7.7

 Something caught my eye when I was washing my hands in the bathroom: a cluster of dots, two three inches above the soap box.
 Up close, they turned out to be a family of ants.
 Their bodies had a dark reddish hue.
 They weren’t moving so fast, or at all, at times.
-They could have been climbers gripping tiny holds to move up a cliff.
+Like a climber catching breath, dangling off a steep overhang.

 Mor said, “I’m not allowing you to kill them in this house.”